isabella232/advertising-cloud.en/help/dsp/admin/alerts-manage.md

    1. To the right of the subscription name, click **[!UICONTROL + Add Alert]**.

-   1. Select the the alert type.
+   1. Select the alert type.

    1. Enter the alert parameters.